Xubuntu/wiki.xubuntu.org/Xubuntu-23.10-Release-Notes.md

     Thunderbird, and Gtk 3 and newer applications.
 To enter emoji on Gtk applications (such as Mousepad), use the `Ctrl + .` keyboard shortcut to show the emoji picker.
+-   When changing your Gtk (interface) theme, a matching Xfwm (window manager) theme is now automatically selected.
+This setting can be changed in the Appearance dialog.
 -   **[Past Xubuntu wallpapers](https://github.com/Xubuntu/xubuntu-marketing/blob/master/wallpapers/README.md)**
     can now be easily installed from the repositories!
 They\'re grouped by LTS release: